hireupau/mobile-assessment/README.md

 ```

 ## Mandatory Requirements
-- Must be completed in Swift UI
+- Must be completed in Swift
 - Must contain equivalent behaviour to the PWA

 ## Submission